Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Application to logistics

-The simulation used transportation data for the bumpers.
-Based on these data, the location of each site in the network and its demand were configured.
 The total number of nodes was $n=30$ (Hokkaido and Okinawa were excluded).
-We assume that the supply sites for the parts were located in Aichi ($1$), Saitama ($8$), and Hiroshima ($24$), Japan, which are known for their high automotive part production.
-The node locations are shown in Figure~\ref{fig:map}.
-In Section \ref{sec:Fuji}, Mt.
-Fuji was used as an example disaster location to evaluate its robustness.
-The supply quantity for each supply node was allocated by dividing the demand into three equal parts, ensuring that no fractions were generated, which are given by
+We assumed that the supply sites for the parts were located in Aichi ($1$), Saitama ($8$), and Hiroshima ($24$), Japan, which are known for their high automotive parts production.
+The node locations are shown in Fig.~\ref{fig:map}.
+The supply quantity for each supply node was allocated by dividing the demand into three equal parts, ensuring that no fractions were generated:

 where $q_{\rm total} = 1469$ is the total demand.
-Demand is characterized by $\nu_T$ where all nodes had positive demand except for the supply node (Figure~\ref{fig:map_dm}).
+The demand was characterized by $\nu_T$, where all nodes except for the supply node had a positive demand (Fig.~\ref{fig:map}).

-Figure ~\ref{fig:net} illustrates the overall network.
-The edges of the network were intentionally increased to examine their robustness.
-This network comprised four types of edges. \begin{itemize} \item Highway: These edges were based on Japan's major highways.
-Discounts were applied for continued usage. \item Maritime: These edges represented routes connecting major ports ($1$, $3$, $11$, $21$, $27$, and $30$) and incurred higher costs than land transportation. \item Local Roads: For edges between nodes less than 300 km apart, half of them were randomly selected to represent this category. \item Storage: These were the self-loop edges, indicating the storage of parts.
-These self-loops were charged with storage costs. \end{itemize} The cost for highway and local road edges was based on the Euclidean distance, whereas the quadruple of the Euclidean distance was considered for maritime edges.
-Storage, which were represented by self-loop edges, was allocated a cost corresponding to a Euclidean distance of 10 km.
-In addition, a discount policy was applied to highways to encourage continuous use: a 20 \% and 30 \% discounts were offered to traverse two consecutive highway edges and three consecutive edges, respectively.
-Moreover, switching among different types of edges resulted in an added cost of 20 km.
-This approach simulated a typical transportation pricing system.
-In several cases, these cost functions were non-Markov functions.
+To leverage prior knowledge for robustness, we included low-cost edges that are vulnerable to disasters and high-cost edges that are resistant to them.
+Figure~\ref{fig:net} depicts the overall network.
+This network comprised three types of edges: \begin{itemize} \item Road: These were the roads connecting major cities. \item Maritime: These edges represented routes connecting major ports ($1$, $3$, $11$, $21$, $27$, and $30$) and incurred higher costs than land transportation. \item Storage: These were the self-loop edges, indicating the storage of parts.
+These self-loops were charged storage costs. \end{itemize} The cost for the road edges was based on the Euclidean distance, whereas the quadruple of the Euclidean distance was considered for the maritime edges.
+Storage, which was represented by self-loop edges, was allocated a cost corresponding to a Euclidean distance of 10 km.